The polar bear inhabits Arctic sea ice, water, islands and continental coastlines.

 Nutrition

-Polar bears prey on ringed and bearded seals, which they can only catch from a platform of sea ice.
-They will take advantage of other food sources, like belugas and carcasses, when available.
-Polar bears need foods high in calories to maintain the thick layer of fat that keeps them warm, so seal blubber is the ideal food source.
-Bears that have constant access to sea ice can hunt throughout the year.
-However, those in areas where the sea ice has retreated or melted completely each summer are forced to spend months on land.
-Here, they primarily fast on stored fat reserves and try to take advantage of non-natural food sources.
+Polar bears hunt ringed and bearded seals, which they can only catch on sea ice.
+They will also eat other foods like belugas and animal carcasses when they can find them.
+To stay warm, polar bears need high-calorie foods like seal blubber because it helps them maintain their thick layer of fat.
+Bears with year-round access to sea ice can hunt whenever they want.
+However, those in areas where sea ice melts each summer have to spend a lot of time on land.
+During this time, they mostly fast using their stored fat and look for other food sources.

-At the Zoo, the polar bears receive a specialized ground carnivore diet and fish, bones, and other enrichment in the form of novel foods.
+At the Zoo, the polar bears receive a specialized ground carnivore diet, fish, and bones.
+They also receive produce like squash and lettuce as enrichment.

 Current Range and Historic Range